/Chocolate Resources/Chocolate Recipes

-Use a sparkler made with blanc de noir grapes (full rosé color) here for a richer flavor, and serve with a glass of bubbly – perfect for holiday toasting!
+Use a sparkler made with blanc de noir grapes (full rosé color) here for a richer flavor, and serve with a glass of bubbly – perfect for romantic toasting!

 A hint of pumpkin pie flavor from pumpkin purée and spices makes these delicious little morsels a special Thanksgiving or other holiday treat.